Strat5/gmechatbot/server_application/README.md

 The code is mainly seperated into two functions and likewise two different bots.

-"The Journalist" is the chatbot that collects time-specific information.
-This information can be released by pinging one of it's endpoints.
+"The Journalist" is the chatbot that collects time-specific information, like the weather forecast.
 "The Talker" is the chatbot that directly interacts and talks with the users.
-If no users ever send a message, it is entirely useless.

 ## Understanding the code:

-The indivdual parts of the code should be clearly explained by the commenting. *If there is a space where this is not the case, please fix it.*
+The indivdual parts of the code should be explained by the commenting. *If there is a space where this is not the case, please fix it.*

 There are two special features that the bot incorporates: